GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-land-cover-landsat/_faqs.md

 For more details, see the [Specifications tab](./?tab=specifications) and [Quality tab](./?tab=quality).
 :::

-:::{dropdown} Is the DEA Land Cover data available for free?
+:::{dropdown} Is this data available for free?

-Yes, the DEA Land Cover data is free of charge and released under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/).
-However, licenses for specific platforms where the Land Cover data can be accessed, as well as additional data available on those platforms, may vary.
+Yes, the DEA Land Cover data is free of charge and released under the Creative Commons Attribution 4.0 International Licence.
+However, licenses for specific platforms where the Land Cover data can be accessed, as well as additional data available on those platforms may vary.

 For more details, see the [Access tab](./?tab=access) and [Credits tab](./?tab=credits).
 :::